OpenBB-finance/OpenBB/README.md

 Please note that the package `pmdarima` needs to installed through `pip install` and not through `conda install`

 ### Updating
-From the GamestonkTerminal directory, you can run `git pull` to pull the most recent version.
+From the GamestonkTerminal directory, you can run `git pull` in the terminal to pull the most recent version.
+Since new packages may be required for updates, be sure to run `poetry install` or `pip install -r requirements.txt` to get any new dependencies.

 ### API Keys